ManiShankarGajavelli/MyInterviewGuide/SpringCore.md

 Lazy Initialized Beans
 - By default, the container creates and configures all singleton beans during initialization, to avoid this we can use lazy-init with value "true".
 - Faster initialization but Disadvantage is we cannot find any error until it was initialized.

-### Spring IOC Container
-- Spring IOC Container is responsible for instantiation,configuring and assembling the beans. the Container gets its information on what objects to instantiate, configure and manage by reading configuration meta data we define for the application.
-- There are two main IOC Containers i.BeanFactory ii.ApplicationContext.
-#### BeanFactory
-- BeanFactory interface is a simplest yet configurable way to manage objects by Spring IOC Container which takes care of life cycle of a bean.
-- But It does not support annotations.
-#### ApplicationContext
-- is a IOC Container which was used to manages objects which takes care of Life cycle of a bean.
-Same as BeanFactory but Spring Recommends ApplicationContext as it was a superset of BeanFactory.

-#### Difference b/w BeanFactory and ApplicationContext?
-- Both supports Bean instantiation/wiring but does not support Convenient MessageSource access (for i18n) and Automatic BeanPostProcessor/BeanFactoryPostProcessor  registration(transactions and AOP will not take effect in BeanFactory because of above items) and ApplicationEvent publication(Supports custom Events).
-- Bean Factory = Basic management of beans and wiring of beans. spring recommeds only for memory are resource less space like IOT Devices where memory and space is very less.
-- Application Context = Bean Factory ++ Spring's AOP Features + I18n capabilities + WebApplicationContext for Web Applications

 ### Dependency Injection Design Pattern?
 The dependency injection technique is a popular alternative to the service locater pattern.